Anomalous waiting-time distributions in postselection-free quantum many-body dynamics under continuous monitoring: Conclusions

 \section{Conclusions}

 In this work, we have investigated WTDs of quantum jumps in continuously monitored quantum many-body systems, whose steady-state density matrix is the trivial infinite-temperature state.
 Focusing on a half-chain subsystem, we have uncovered a striking departure from the Poissonian distribution observed in the whole system: the half-chain WTD exhibits the anomalous behavior, which is characterized by $\lambda_0$ of the superoperator $\mathscr L_0$.
 Furthermore, we have identified a qualitative change in the system-size dependence of $\lambda_0$ as the measurement strength is varied, which suggests that the anomalous behavior of the half-chain WTD persists even in the thermodynamic limit.
 This highlights the subsystem WTD as a novel diagnostic of monitored quantum many-body systems.
 The WTD can be extracted directly from the spacetime record of quantum jumps $\{t_i,x_i\}$ without postselection, making it experimentally accessible.
 For instance, hard-core bosons can be realized using a Tonks-Girardeau gas \cite{Paredes04, Kinoshita04}, and continuous measurements corresponding to jump operators $L_i = n_i$ are expected to be implemented by combining off-resonant probe light \cite{Luschen17, Patil15} with quantum gas microscopy \cite{Bakr09, Sherson10}.
+From the numerical results shown in Fig.~\ref{fig_wtd}(c) for $\gamma=1$, we find that the half-chain WTD starts to deviate from the Poissonian distribution around $W_\mathrm{half}(\tau)\sim\mathcal O(10^{-2})$, which means that we can experimentally access the anomalous tail of the half-chain WTD with $\sim 10^2$-$10^3$ samples, which are much less than $10^8$.

+The present protocol can also be viewed as a kind of subspace measurement scheme.
+In stroboscopic subspace measurements of a single-particle problem, it is known that the waiting-time statistics can be dominated by a single eigenvalue of the effective time-evolution operator \cite{Barkai25, Barkai25c}.
+It is interesting to investigate the relation between those results and ours, latter of which is formulated as a many-body problem (see also Refs.~\cite{Gambassi25} and \cite{Liu24}).